-When the student integrates principles and concepts from various subjects it helps them combine and connect what s/ he learns rather than compartmentalize knowledge.
+When the student integrates principles and concepts from various subjects it helps them combine and connect what she/ he learns rather than compartmentalize knowledge.

 With this multidisciplinary and comprehensive approach students are breaking a critical barrier to learning – relevance and context.

-Questions such as “ What am I going to use this for” or “what’s in it for me” is answered because when students dig deeper, dabble and experiment with various concepts they learn how seemingly unrelated content and theory fit together into bigger scheme of things.
+Questions such as “ What am I going to use this for” or “what’s in it for me” is answered because when students dig deeper, dabble and experiment with various concepts they learn how seemingly unrelated content and theory fit together into the bigger scheme of things.

 There is yet another breakthrough with this approach.
-Those who experience this process of learning, will gain a strong and deeper understanding of the subject.
-When that happens, a student has a clear vision on what he likes, where his aptitude lies and what he wants to pursue.
-This is completely missing in a subject based curriculum approach.
+Those who experience this process of learning will gain a strong and deeper understanding of the subject.
+When that happens, a student has a clear vision of what he likes, where his aptitude lies and what he wants to pursue.
+This is completely missing in a subject-based curriculum approach.
 And why is that the case?
 It is because when a student learns subjects in isolation, he does not get the kind of exposure to knowledge that is needed for him to take a clear call on whether this subject works for him or not?

-Students with the Subject based curriculum are ushered to finish chapters despite having an insufficient or limited understanding of the content.
-The questions at the end of the chapter or a quarterly or final does not give a true reflection of the child’s understanding.
+Students with the Subject-based curriculum are ushered to finish chapters despite having an insufficient or limited understanding of the content.
+The questions at the end of the chapter or a quarterly or final do not give a true reflection of the child’s understanding.
 There are serious gaps in their ability which is left unnoticed and the child moves from one class to the other until a time comes when these gaps are difficult to bridge.

-One of the philosophy behind Problem Based curriculum is that Ambiguity and “Productive” confusion can lead to a more nuanced understanding of concepts.
+One of the philosophy behind Problem Based curriculum is that Ambiguity and “Productive” confusion can lead to a more varied understanding of concepts.